Napa Valley Weekend Getaway Itinerary

 How to Get Around Napa Valley

 The easiest way to get around Napa Valley is to drive if you have a sober driver.
-However, if you are planning to do a lot of wine tasting, the best way to get around Napa Valley is to use Uber or Lyft.
+However, if you are planning to do a lot of wine tasting, you could use Uber or Lyft.
 If you have a big group of people you could also consider reserving a shuttle service or booking a wine tour.
+Viator features many tour options in Napa Valley including a Private Wine Tour and an E-Bike Tour.

 Tips for Visiting Napa Valley

 - Make sure to research the wineries ahead of time and make a reservation if they have the option to make one.
-You don’t want to be stuck without a reservation on a busy weekend in Napa!
+You don’t want to be stuck without a reservation on a busy weekend in Napa Valley.

 - Stick to your budget.
 Napa can get expensive so research the prices of wine tasting and tours ahead of time and know how much you are willing to spend.